How It All Started

 PLP Garden: 2011-2015

-MGGKC volunteers were the hands-in-the dirt component of this project from 2011 through 2013.
-Gardening stopped abruptly in 2014 when a pipe failure cut off the water supply to the house.
-When water was restored in early summer of 2015, MG volunteers returned to find a case study in deferred garden maintenance.
+Master Gardeners of Greater Kansas City (MGGKC) provided volunteers, who were the hands-in-the dirt component of this project from 2011 through 2013.
+Gardening stopped abruptly in 2014 when a water pipe rupture (nearby construction broke our clay pipe inlet) cut off the water supply to the house.
+When water service was restored, MG volunteers returned to find a case study in deferred garden maintenance.
 Sweet coneflower (Rudbeckia submentosa), goldenrod (Solidago speciosa) and false aster (Boltonia asteroides), overwhelmed all the sunny native beds.
 Purple poppy mallow grew down the retaining walls on the home’s east side and into the beds below.
 Some sun loving natives remained politely in their spaces: rattlesnake master, false indigo, tussock sedge, Joe Pye weed and purple coneflower.
 In the shady beds of the home’s front yard, celandine poppy and spiderwort leap-frogged over the neighboring ginger, goats beard, Solomon seal and columbine.
 Arugula naturalized in one of the front yard’s sunny raised beds, keeping company with an impressive stand of common milkweed.
 Bindweed and vining milkweed covered the Virginia sweet spire with choking garlands.

 MGGKC volunteers spent most of the 2015 growing-season removing thugs and trying to figure out what had been planted and what was an interloper.
 We managed to grow a satisfying fall crop of greens and were grateful to plant prairie dropseed and little blue stem donated by the Platte County Land Trust.